Sikandar1992/blazar-flare-forecasting/README.md

-The derived training dataset (42-feature vectors and WATCH/TRIGGER labels per rolling window, for all 14 sources) is archived as a separate Zenodo Dataset deposit: [DOI — insert once minted].
+The derived training dataset (42-feature vectors and WATCH/TRIGGER labels per rolling window, for all 14 sources) is archived as a separate Zenodo Dataset deposit: (https://zenodo.org/records/22643599).

 Raw Fermi-LAT light curves are not redistributed here; they are publicly available from the Fermi-LAT Light Curve Repository